History of Oak Family Vineyard and Ranch Estate

 Cecil Wiley Oak's original cabin still standing

-The Oak Family researched their story back to 1742 when Carl Cecil Oak, one of four Blacksmiths in town — the youngest at 17, was forced into the treacherous wilderness to the north, an area that everyone just went around, by the other three.
+The Oak Family researched their story back to 1742 when Carl Cecil Oak, one of four Blacksmiths in town — the youngest at 17, was forced into the treacherous wilderness to the north, an area that everyone just went around, by the other three blacksmiths.
 Carl navigated his way through the dense forest and rough terrain to eventually find fertile valleys and self-sustaining resources.
-Establishing a dwelling and growing crops, he was able to never go into town except for the one time to win the heart of his dream girl, Marjorie Camiel Weimer.
+He survived on the vegetation in the area and built a dwelling.
+Eventually made it back into town and came back with supplies to get him through the winter.
+The following spring he planted crops and never went into town except for the one time to win the heart of his dream girl, Marjorie Camiel Weimer.
 He told her about this Garden of Eden hidden inside the wilderness.
 Of course, she did not believe him at first.

-played by Lori Grback & Gary L. Conover
+played by Lori Grback and Gary L. Conover

 Agnes Eva-Jean Washington [we can never get a picture with Samuel, he is always busy, and hides from the camera]